Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Abstract

 \section{Abstract}

-There are demographic biases in current models used for \gls{fr}.
-Our \gls{bfw} dataset serves as a proxy to measure bias across ethnicity and gender subgroups, allowing one to characterize \gls{fr} performances per subgroup.
-We show performances are non-optimal when a single score threshold is used to determine whether sample pairs are \emph{genuine} or \emph{imposter}.
-Across subgroups, performance ratings vary from the reported across the entire dataset.
-Thus, claims of specific error rates only hold true for populations matching that of the validation data.
-We mitigate the imbalanced performances using a novel domain adaptation learning scheme on the facial features extracted using state-of-the-art.
-Not only does this technique balance performance, but it also boosts the overall performance.
-A benefit of the proposed is to preserve identity information in facial features while removing demographic knowledge in the lower dimensional features.
-The removal of demographic knowledge prevents future potential biases from being injected into decision-making.
-This removal satisfies privacy concerns.
-We explore why this works qualitatively; we also show quantitatively that subgroup classifiers can no longer learn from the features mapped by the proposed.
+There are demographic biases present in current \gls{fr} models.
+To measure these biases across different ethnic and gender subgroups, we introduce our \gls{bfw} dataset.
+This dataset allows for the characterization of FR performance per subgroup.
+We found that relying on a single score threshold to differentiate between \emph{genuine} and \emph{imposters} sample pairs leads to suboptimal results.
+Additionally, performance within subgroups often varies significantly from the \emph{global} average.
+Therefore, specific error rates only hold for populations that match the validation data.
+To mitigate imbalanced performances, we propose a novel domain adaptation learning scheme that uses facial features extracted from state-of-the-art neural networks.
+This scheme boosts the average performance and preserves identity information while removing demographic knowledge.
+Removing demographic knowledge prevents potential biases from affecting decision-making and protects privacy by eliminating demographic information.
+We explore the proposed method and demonstrate that subgroup classifiers can no longer learn from features projected using our domain adaptation scheme.
+For access to the source code and data, please visit \href{https://github.com/visionjo/facerec-bias-bfw}{https://github.com/visionjo/facerec-bias-bfw}.